New Moon on

 Moon before ascending node

-9 days after descending node on 7 September 2012 at 02:08 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 20 September 2012 at 12:54 in ♏ Scorpio.
+9 days after descending node on 7 September 2012 at 02:08 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 20 September 2012 at 12:54 in ♏ Scorpio.

 Moon before southern standstill

-7 days since the previous standstill on 8 September 2012 at 18:10 in ♊ Gemini when the Moon has reached North declination of ∠21.244°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-21.135° at the point of next southern standstill on 22 September 2012 at 00:11 in ♐ Sagittarius.
+7 days since the last northern standstill on 8 September 2012 at 18:10 in ♊ Gemini when the Moon has reached North declination of ∠21.244° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-21.135° at the point of next southern standstill on 22 September 2012 at 00:11 in ♐ Sagittarius.

 Sun-Moon-Earth syzygy